Skip to main content

 • Windows and Mac versions with cloud collaboration

 What sets it apart: NVivo's mixed-methods capabilities are its defining feature.
 If your research design combines qualitative interviews with survey data, NVivo can analyze both in the same project.
-The visualization features for showing relationships between qualitative themes and quantitative data are more developed than in ATLAS.ti.
+The visualization features for showing relationships between qualitative themes and quantitative data are more developed than in many qualitative-only tools.

 Pricing: Student license from $99/year, annual subscriptions from around $500/year for individuals